Physicist91/uwhpsc/notes/vm.rst

 in the file `uwhpsc.zip
 <http://faculty.washington.edu/rjl/classes/am583s2014/uwhpsc.zip>`_.

-.. warning:: Not yet available, but soon will be.

 Note that the file is quite
-large (approximately 723 MB compressed), and if possible you should download it from on-campus to shorten the download time.
+large (approximately 803 MB compressed), and if possible you should download it from on-campus to shorten the download time.
 The TA's will also have the VM on memory sticks for transferring.